Home » Read & Learn » Marketing » Groundwork for Sole Proprietor Startups

 Find Your Passion

 Starting any business requires hard work, long hours, and a never-quit commitment.
-Therefore, it is critical that you are passionate about whatever you are selling, whether a product or service, so much so the process is worth the effort.
+Therefore, you must be passionate about whatever you are selling, whether a product or service, so much so the process is worth the effort.

-I’ve lost count of the number of folks who think putting up a me-too site (a site no different than those already online) is the ticket.
-Most really aren’t into the product as much as the assumed earning potential.
+I’ve lost count of the folks who think putting up a me-too site (a site no different than those already online) is the ticket.
+Most aren’t into the product as much as the assumed earning potential.

-If you are not passionate, onliners won’t buy what you are selling, especially if thousands or hundreds of thousands of others are already selling the same.
+If you are not passionate, online shoppers won’t buy what you are selling, especially if thousands or hundreds of thousands of others are already selling the same thing.
 So, how can you be different?

-This is where a hobby you’ve done for years, a particular skill, or a knowledge base of information that your are genuinely enthusiastic about will give you the edge to succeed.
+This is where a hobby you’ve done for years, a particular skill, or a knowledge base of information you are genuinely enthusiastic about will give you the edge to succeed.
 (In reality, having fun is an ingredient of many successful enterprises.)

 Read, Learn, Apply.
 Rinse and Repeat.

-I read everything that has to do with WordPress, coaching, and consulting when I can.
+When possible, I read everything related to WordPress, coaching, and consulting.
 Of course, I don’t agree with all the information I read, nor do I necessarily want to apply it to what I do.
 But I want to be exposed to all perspectives.
 So do you.

-The knowledge and information I gain are invaluable to how I run my business.
-It is pretty common to read about an approach or practice I have never thought about.
-Being open to adjusting my methodology makes me and, therefore, my business better.
+The knowledge and information I gain are invaluable to running my business.
+It is common to read about an approach or practice I have never considered.
+Being open to adjusting my methodology makes me and my business better.

-When you think you know it all — you will stagnate.
+When you think you know it all, you will stagnate.
 Don’t fall into that trap.
 There are always others who know more than you.
 Learn from them.
-Twenty-eight years and I still learn new things — all the time.
+Twenty-nine years later, I still learn new things — all the time.

 Do Not Choose Services or Products on Price Alone